 USDA-designated food bank serving food deserts in South Carolina through mobile distribution.

-Food Deserts are geographic areas where residents have limited options for healthy, affordable foods, and are disproportionately found in vulnerable areas with high concentrations of poverty.
-However, since there is no exact definition of food deserts, U.S. government agencies and others characterize areas as food deserts by analyzing food insecurity, income status, access to grocery stores, and available transportation in those areas.
-Also, the root causes of food deserts are complex and often linked to social, economic, and political conditions.
-Overall, food deserts are widespread in America and can contribute to many health problems, including obesity, high blood pressure, diabetes, and heart disease.
+Food deserts are geographic areas where residents have limited access to healthy, affordable food options and are disproportionately located in communities with high poverty rates.
+While there is no universally agreed-upon definition, U.S. government agencies and researchers typically identify food deserts by examining factors such as food insecurity, household income, proximity to grocery stores, and access to reliable transportation.
+The root causes of food deserts are complex, often stemming from intertwined social, economic, and political conditions.
+These areas are widespread across the United States and are associated with a range of adverse health outcomes, including obesity, hypertension, diabetes, and heart disease.

-The USDA classifies an area as a food desert when at least one-third of the population lives more than one mile from a large grocery store in urban areas and more than ten miles from a large grocery store in rural areas.
-As of 2020, more than 20 million people live in food deserts in America.
+The USDA defines a food desert as an area where at least one-third of the population lives more than one mile from a large grocery store in urban areas and more than ten miles in rural areas.
+As of 2023, an estimated 17.4 million people in the United States live in low-income and low-access areas commonly referred to as food deserts, with disproportionately high impacts in minority and rural communities.

 Sign up to get the latest news on developments!